FTC: Affiliate Disclosure: All links pay commission

 Garmin has been fooling us for years with sleep stage analyses and body battery HRV proclamations.
 That stuff is just wrong.

 Finally, now we can see the inclusion of Training Load in the readiness calculation as well as how HRV says we are handling that load.
 Training Readiness is based on a nightly HRV average compared to a multi-week baseline and several other factors.
-This is essentially how Whoop assesses readiness albeit with a different algorithm.
+This is essentially how WHOOP assesses readiness albeit with a different algorithm.

 Deep Dive 2: 955 Features – new Stamina Metric